cah-alex-sotkovsky/pencil-kata/readme.md

 Existing text on the page cannot 'shift' to make room for new text.
 If the new text is longer than the allocated whitespace and thus would collide with other existing non-whitespace characters on the page, these character collisions should be represented by the "@" character.
 For example, writing "artichoke" in the middle of "An&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a day keeps the doctor away" would result in "An artich@k@ay keeps the doctor away".

 ## Some questions I would have for a product owner:
-1. Does writing punctuation or special characters cost pencil durability?
+1. Does writing punctuation or special characters or numbers cost pencil durability?
-        - As it stands, special chars reduce pencil durability by one
+        - As it stands, special chars or numbers reduce pencil durability by one
-2. Does erasing punctuation or special characters cost eraser durability?
+2. Does erasing punctuation or special characters or numbers cost eraser durability?
-        - As it stands, special chars reduce eraser durability by one
+        - As it stands, special chars or numbers reduce eraser durability by one
 3. What is the desired behavior if you want to edit whitespace at the end of the paper's text?
         - Right now I have it so that the pencil will continue to write the rest of the string normally
 4. What if a pencil with a durability of 1 is instructed to write "Hi"?
 Should it skip the "H" because it lacks durability and write the "i"?